Q. Are you a candidate for LASIK?

 Q. Are there any Risks?

 Yes, there are risks.
 Significant complications occur about as frequently as wearing contacts for a few years (including less severe complications such as dry eye or glare).
 Just like wearing contacts, there is a risk of permanent loss of best vision.
 While most Woolfson LASIK patients are very pleased with the results of their LASIK surgery, like any other medical procedure, there are risks involved.
-Please visit our Risks and Benefits page to learn more.
+Please click here to learn more about the risks of LASIK.

 Woolfson Eye Institute feels strongly that an informed patient is a happy patient.
 During your comprehensive consultation, our doctors will ensure you understand the risks and benefits of having LASIK surgery in order for you to make the best decision for yourself.